jomigo96/cookbook/source/glossary.rst

     Pasta : ingredient
         Any kind of pasta, I usually use penne, spaghetti or linguini.
 It should be boiled in very salty water.

+    Quinoa : ingredient
+        ..

+    Couscous : ingredient
+        It's kind of like pasta, but actually it's semolina flour chunks.

     Beans : ingredient
         ..